 Aston Particle Technologies

-The company was formed in 2016 as a spin-out from Aston University to commercialise the multi-patented iDPC technology to support early drug development programmes for optimisation of lead prototypes to a wide range of pre-clinical characterisation.
+The company was formed in 2016 as a spin-out from Aston University to commercialise the multi-patented iDPC technology and support our partners in their drug development programmes.

 Investors and Grant Funding Raised

-APT is a technology-focused company who pride themselves in providing forward thinking scientific solutions for the pharmaceutical and biotechnology sector.
+APT is a technology-focused company which prides itself in providing forward thinking scientific solutions for the pharmaceutical and biotechnology sectors.
 To date, APT has raised more than £2million from grants and investment funds.

 To find out more about our case studies, please click view our section on iDPC Formulation.